-At a recent workshop, Tom Peters tackled board composition.
-His prescription for a perfectly composed business board of ten?
+At a recent seminar, Tom Peters tackled board composition.
+His prescription for a perfectly composed [non-executive] board team of ten?

 - One person of stature who seems weird - Peters suggested artists, rappers, rock musicians and shamen because they look askance at the world.

 - At least one non-executive director (NED) with a deep understanding of how the business's markets work;

 - At least one NED who understands how people work: a graduate in psychology, sociology or social anthropology, preferably a strategic HR 'superstar' too; and